-This morning, depart Takayama and travel around 2.5 hours to Matsumoto to visit the formidable 16th Century Matsumoto Castle.
+This morning, depart Takayama and travel around 2.5 hours to Matsumoto to visit the formidable 16th Century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.
+You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
+From the coach parking to castle, it is around 15 minutes walk on flat road.
 After lunch, stop at a Miso House to learn about the process of making this Japanese seasoning and try Miso soup.
-Also visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano to check in at your hotel and enjoy it's Japanese bath facilities should you wish.
+Also visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano to check in at your hotel and enjoy the onsen facilities.